CompanyMood/api-documentation/source/includes/_custom_tags.md

-name           | name (DEPRECATED) archived       | Is this custom tag available for usage or already archived labels         | An object of translations of the custom tag name. de_translation | German translation of the tag (DEPRECATED) en_translation | English translation of the tag (DEPRECATED) fr_translation | English translation of the tag (DEPRECATED)
+name           | name (DEPRECATED) archived       | Is this custom tag available for usage or already archived labels         | An object of translations of the custom tag name. descriptions   | An object of translations of the custom tag description. de_translation | German translation of the tag (DEPRECATED) en_translation | English translation of the tag (DEPRECATED) fr_translation | English translation of the tag (DEPRECATED)